ruayz/gs-dpsgd-to/README.md

 # Fair-DP
-This is the codebase accompanying the paper [Disparate Impact in Differential Privacy from Gradient Misalignment](https://arxiv.org/abs/2206.07737).
-It was accepted for a spotlight presentation in ICLR 2023 and you can check the [open review](https://openreview.net/forum?id=qLOaeRvteqbx).
+This is the codebase accompanying the paper: Towards Private and Fair Machine Learning: Group-Specific Differentially Private Stochastic Gradient Descent with Threshold Optimization.
 ## Prerequisites

 - Install conda, pip